Queen Bee (comics)

+Queen Bee has made limited appearances in media outside comics, with Marina Sirtis voicing the character in Young Justice.

 Publication history

-The Zazzala version of Queen Bee first appeared in Justice League of America #23 and was created by Gardner Fox and Mike Sekowsky.
+The Zazzala incarnation of Queen Bee first appeared in Justice League of America #23, and was created by Gardner Fox and Mike Sekowsky.

-The first Bialyn Queen Bee first appeared in Justice League International #16 and was created by J.M.
+The first Bialyan Queen Bee first appeared in Justice League International #16, and was created by J.M.
 DeMatteis and Keith Giffen.

-The Tazzala version of Queen Bee first appeared in Creature Commandos #1.
+The Tazzala incarnation of Queen Bee first appeared in Creature Commandos #1.

-The Beatriz version of Queen Bee first appeared in JLA: Incarnations #6 and was created by John Ostrander, and Val Semeiks.
+The Beatriz incarnation of Queen Bee first appeared in JLA: Incarnations #6, and was created by John Ostrander and Val Semeiks.